 One of the big issues that Ryan brings up is some folks are not interested in linking their bank account through a mobile app.
 And that for some people having to physically put their hand in their pocket and fork over money offers some type of safety net for folks struggling with problem gambling.

 What do you all think?
 How should the Baystate handle sports wagering?
-Do you want to only available at the casino?
+Do you want it only available at the casino?
 Or do you think it should be anywhere that sells lottery tickets?
-Please comment or join our conversation in our close group on Facebook.
+Please comment or join our conversation in our private group on Facebook.
 Follow the fun on Twitter @ArtintheG or find me on Instagram by the same name.
-Do you enjoy listening to my podcast I’d absolutely love it if you left me a review.
-In fact I mention you by name on the next show!

 I’d like to thank Ryan McCollum for spending some time chatting with us today.
 I can’t wait to have him back on the show.
 There’s so much more that I wanted to talk with him about and quite frankly I missed some great points that he made.